 Figs really do make excellent salads, if there are any left over from eating them as they are, or perhaps from making fig jam.
 They pair so well with almonds that many salads feature that pairing.
 Try Fig Salad with Almond Dressing, Fig Snack with Gorgonzola, or Figs with Rosewater and Almonds.

-Similar recipes include Baked Figs with Cheese and Honey, Figs Baked with Thyme, and Fig and Pecorino Salad.
+Other similar recipes include Fennel with Garlic and Orange, Fennel and Feta Salad with Sumac and Pomegranate, Figs with Basil, Goat Curd and Pomegranate Vinaigrette, Baked Figs with Cheese and Honey, Figs Baked with Thyme, and Fig and Pecorino Salad.

 This salad pairs the figs with Fennel.
 Are you looking for more fennel recipes?
-Try Fennel Salad with Fresh Prunes, Grilled Fennel with Mozzarella, or Fennel and Apple Salad.
+Try Fennel and Quinoa Salad with Broad Beans, Fennel Salad with Fresh Prunes, Grilled Fennel with Mozzarella, or Fennel and Apple Salad.